APosada96/AcmeSchool/README.md

 ### ❓ What would I have liked to do but didn’t?

-- Implement real data persistence using a database (EF Core, SQLite, or MongoDB).
+- Implement real data persistence using a database (EF Core, or MongoDB).
 - Expose the use cases via a REST API using ASP.NET Core Minimal APIs or Controllers.
 - Add command-line interface or UI layer to simulate a real user scenario.
 - Use FluentValidation to validate DTOs more robustly before building domain entities.